-On the other hand, it is also worth considering massive particles in two dimensions due to the introduction of new materials similar to graphene, such as silicene, germanene, stanene, and phosphorene, quite attractive from the point of view of topological insulators (see [18] and references quoted therein), where the charges acquire an effective mass from the spin-orbit interaction and the perpendicular electric fields [19].
+On the other hand, it is also worth considering massive particles in two dimensions due to the introduction of new materials similar to graphene, such as silicene, germanene, stanene, and phosphorene, quite attractive from the point of view of topological insulators (see [19] and references quoted therein), where the charges acquire an effective mass from the spin-orbit interaction and the perpendicular electric fields [20].
 An important consequence of the confinement of massive particles is that it allows to observe the phenomenon of atomic collapse, which is possible but very difficult to experience in relativistic quantum mechanics.
-However, inside Dirac materials this is more accessible (as are other relativistic effects, such as the above mentioned Klein tunnelling) due to the much lower Fermi velocity v_F relative to the speed of light c [20].
-This effect is shown in experiments that have recently been specially designed under different configurations [21-24].
-Atomic collapses consist of the decay of states in the discrete spectrum of the quantum dot to the negative energy continuum when the depth of the well (or the charge of the atom) increases sufficiently.
-These relativistic effects confirm the Dirac behaviour of electrons in two-dimensional Dirac materials.
+However, inside Dirac materials this is more accessible (as well as other relativistic effects, such as the above mentioned Klein tunnelling) due to the much lower Fermi velocity v_F relative to the speed of light c [21].
+This effect is shown in experiments that have recently been designed under different configurations [22-25].
+Atomic collapses consist of the decay of states from the discrete spectrum of the quantum dot to the negative energy continuum when the depth of the well (or the charge of the atom) increases sufficiently.
+These relativistic effects confirm the Dirac behaviour of quasi-particles in two-dimensional Dirac materials.